JimmyLin19950412/Personal-Finance/README.md

-Inside each months folder needs 2 csv files: expenses.csv and earnings.csv .csv files may be empty if not empty, csv files need to be formmatted: NameOfPurchase, Amount, Date, PurchaseMethod, TypeOfPurchase
+Inside each months folder needs 2 csv files: expenses.csv and earnings.csv .csv files may be empty if not empty, expenses csv files need to be formmatted: NameOfPurchase, Amount, Date, PurchaseMethod, TypeOfPurchase if not empty, earnings csv files need to be formmatted: TypeOfEarnings, Amount, Date, Notes

 In the same directory as year(s) folders.
 Need a stocks.csv file format of stocks.csv: NameOfStock, NumberOfStocks